Andrea Campbell: 2021 mayoral campaign

 On September 24, 2020, Campbell announced her candidacy in the 2021 Boston mayoral election from her childhood home in Roxbury.
-In an announcement video that was released, she declared, "I’m running for mayor, because every neighborhood deserves real change and a real chance."
+In an announcement video that was released, she declared, "I'm running for mayor, because every neighborhood deserves real change and a real chance."
 Campbell's mayoral campaign launch followed the launch of her council colleague Michelle Wu's own campaign for mayor earlier that month.

 During her campaign, Campbell was critical of Acting Mayor Kim Janey, who was also a candidate in the election.
+Campbell worked to illustrate a strong contrast between herself and Janey.
 Campbell held press conferences criticizing Janey on various topics, including urging her to release legal documents related to a police scandal and to make greater cuts to the city's police department budget.
 In early August, Campbell called for Janey to put in place rules which would require that many businesses require patrons provide proof of vaccination.
 Campbell also criticized Janey for having, per her criticism, waited too long to put in place a vaccine mandate for city employees.

-Campbell received the endorsement of the Boston Globe editorial board.
+Campbell received the endorsement of The Boston Globes editorial board.

-As a candidate for mayor, Campbell was supportive of safe consumption sites for illegal drugs as a tool for addressing drug addiction in the city and encouraging recovery.
-These would be similar to supervised injection sites.
-She would later reverse her support for these when she ran for attorney general the following year.
+Campbell's campaign platform included a proposal to reallocate ten percent of the Boston Police Department's budget ($50 million) to other programs matters related to public health, economic justice, and youth issues.
+She also proposed removing the Boston Public Schools' 125 school resource officers and reutilizing those funds to pay for more mental health specialists.

 Ahead of the primary election, a super PAC associated with UNITE HERE Local 26, supporting Kim Janey's candidacy, ran a negative radio advertisement against Campbell which attacked her past support for charter school expansion, and which alleged that Campbell was "supported by special interests that want to take money from our schools, and give it to other schools that discriminate against kids with special needs".
 The latter accusation was seen as alluding to the fact that a super PAC supporting Campbell's candidacy received funding from wealthy charter school proponents, such as Reed Hastings.
 Campbell publicly took issue with the characterization of her in this ad, and urged Janey to disavow it, which Janey did not.
 Janey's campaign manager accused Campbell of being a hypocrite, characterizing Campbell's campaign as being entirely, "based on negative political attacks on Mayor Janey".

 Campbell delivered a concession speech on the night of the nonpartisan mayoral primary, despite extremely little of the vote having yet been officially reported.
-Once the votes were counted, Campbell had finished third in the primary, meaning that she did not advance to the general election.
+Once the votes were fully reported, Campbell had finished third in the primary, meaning that she did not advance to the general election.

 Following her loss, Campbell stated that she would have a publicly transparent process in contemplating which general election candidate (Annissa Essaibi George or Michelle Wu) to endorse, if any.
 She stated that she would seek firm commitments to the Black community to be made by any candidate she might endorsed.
 She ultimately gave no endorsement to either remaining candidate.